 There have indeed been several pharaohs with the name of Sesostris, or, to use the Egyptian form of this name: Senusret.
 The third of these, whose reign is dated to 1862-1844, was a great conqueror indeed, although Herodotus' claims are quite exaggerated.

-The monument at the Nahr al-Kalb, just north of modern Beyrut, is easy to identify and can still be visited.
-There used to be three monuments in Egyptian style, which commemorated several campaigns by a later pharaoh, Ramesses II (1279-1213).
-Two of them, badly damaged, have survived, and have inspired about every later conqueror to leave a relief as well.
+The monument at the Nahr al-Kalb, just north of modern Beirut, is easy to identify and can still be visited.
+There used to be three monuments in Egyptian style, which commemorated several campaigns by a later pharaoh, Ramesses II (r.1279-1213).
+Two of them, badly damaged, have survived, and have inspired just about every later conqueror to leave a relief as well.

 The other relief, along the road from Sardes to Smyrna, in fact represents king Tarkasnawa of the Hittite vassal kingdom Mira, and can be seen in the pass of Karabel.
 Unfortunately, it is not easy to find.
 If you take the modern road from Selçuk to Kemalpasa, you will cross the Nif Dagi (a mountain range) at Karabel.
 At the top of this mountain pass, to your left when you arrive from the south, is the entrance of a forest park.
-The rock itself is 2200 meters (check the odometer of your car) more to the north, where the road is already going downwards.
-In a curve to the left is, at the right hand side, a small stairs of concrete, which leads to a stony path that will bring you to the Karabel relief.
+The rock itself is 2200 meters (check the odometer of your car) farther north, where the road is already going downwards.
+In a curve to the left, on the right hand side, is a small concrete staircase, which leads to a stony path that will bring you to the Karabel relief.

 [2.102] I shall make mention of the king who came after these, whose name was Sesostris.
 He first of all set out with ships of war from the Arabian gulf and subdued those who dwelt by the shores of the Erythraean Sea, until as he sailed he came to a sea which could no further be navigated by reason of shoals.
 Then secondly, after he had returned to Egypt [...] he took a great army and marched over the continent, subduing every nation which stood in his way.
 Those of them whom he found valiant and fighting desperately for their freedom, in their lands he set up pillars which told by inscriptions his own name and the name of his country, and how he had subdued them by his power; but as to those of whose cities he obtained possession without fighting or with ease, on their pillars he inscribed words after the same tenor as he did for the nations which had shown themselves courageous, and in addition he drew upon them the hidden parts of a woman, desiring to signify by this that the people were cowards and effeminate.note[A similar hieroglyphic sign with this meaning did in fact exist, but was, to the best of our knowledge, never used in victory inscriptions.]